Nikki Sixx: Other work

 In 1989, Sixx was a featured guest artist on the album Fire and Gasoline by Steve Jones, formerly of the Sex Pistols.
 Sixx co-wrote and performed on the song, "We're No Saints".
 In 1991, Sixx played bass on "Feed My Frankenstein" on Alice Cooper's Hey Stoopid album.
 Sixx co-wrote the track "Die For You", along with Cooper and Mötley Crüe guitarist Mick Mars.
 In 2002, Sixx played on Butch Walkers first solo album "Left of Self Centered".
 In 2005, he collaborated with the Norwegian singer Marion Raven on two songs, "Heads Will Roll" and "Surfing the Sun", for Raven's debut album, Here I Am.
 A new version of "Heads Will Roll" appeared on Raven's 2006 EP Heads Will Roll and on her 2007 U.S. debut album, Set Me Free.
 In 2006, he was one of the songwriters for Meat Loaf's long-awaited album, Bat Out of Hell III: The Monster Is Loose.

 In September 2007, Sixx released a book titled The Heroin Diaries: A Year in the Life of a Shattered Rock Star, a collection of his journal entries from 1986 and 1987 (when his heroin addiction was at its most dangerous).
 Written with British journalist Ian Gittins, it presents the present-day viewpoints of his bandmates, friends, ex-lovers, caretakers, business associates and family as they respond to specific passages.
 The book debuted at #7 on The New York Times Best Seller list.
 Along with Big & Rich (John Rich and Big Kenny Alphin), and James Otto, Sixx co-wrote "Ain't Gonna Stop" for Otto's 2008 Sunset Man CD on Warner Bros/Raybaw Records.

 In May 2021, it was announced that Sixx along with Rob Zombie, John 5, and Tommy Clufetos formed a supergroup called L.A.
 Rats.
 Their debut track, "I've Been Everywhere", is from the soundtrack to the Liam Neeson film The Ice Road.

+In 2023, Sixx was featured on Dolly Parton's studio album Rockstar, playing bass on the song "Bygones".

+Dolly Parton also appeared on the 2025 version of Mötley Crüe's song "Home Sweet Home" feat.
+Dolly Parton to commemorate the song's 40th Anniversary.